-Foreign Art, Foreign Land is an ongoing photographic project that critically examines the displacement of cultural artifacts from their countries of origin to foreign museums.
-By creating life-size cardboard replicas of these artifacts and positioning them in various urban settings around New York City, the project symbolically "liberates" these pieces from museum confines, prompting reflection on their true origins and sparking conversations about rightful ownership.
+Foreign Art, Foreign Land is a photographic project that examines the displacement of cultural artifacts from their countries of origin to foreign museums.
+In Chapter 1, I created life-size cardboard replicas of pre-Columbian and Egyptian objects and placed them throughout New York City.
+Photographed in real urban spaces, these replicas were symbolically “liberated” from the museum’s walls, prompting reflection on belonging, ownership, and access.

 México, Mesoamérica | Culture: Aztec